SIGMOD2025-DirQ/SIGMODCode/README.md

 - synt6A1000000WithId.csv

 All of these can be downloaded from *TO BE FILLED*.
+The first file in the list is also available in this repository.

 Alternatively, you can comment out all calls to `experiment` and `syntheticExperiment` in the file and run an experiment to a specific CSV dataset of your choice.